I had lunch last week with two friends who opened their own salons last year.

 4. Is the city good at promoting local businesses?

 Some cities are incentivized to grow the number of small businesses.
-This could bring you benefits that’ll help you get a better start than if you’re starting in a city where the interest to support entrepreneurs is lower.
+This could bring you benefits that’ll help you get a better start than if you’re starting in a city with lower interest in supporting entrepreneurs.

 How to Choose an Area for a Salon